sunggun-yu/envp/README.md

 envp delete group
 ```

-- add, use, edit, delete command and executing cli with nested profile is possible but not fully tested.
 - if you delete parent profile with delete command, it will also delete all child profiles.
-- nested profile may not be supported or depth will be limited in the future.
-- there is bug when update parent profile.
-I recommend not to use group(nested profile) for now (until it is fixed and tested) 🙇🏻‍♂️

 ## Config file